8 Best Countertop Water Dispensers of 2023 – Reviews & Top Picks

 One of the first things most people look for when choosing a countertop water dispenser is how much water it can deliver.
-There are two ways it can deliver water, by refillable bottles or by connecting to your home water system.
+Two ways it can deliver water are by refillable bottles or by connecting to your home water system.

 Hot and Cold Spouts